-Fund, authorized by Section 2001 of the American Rescue Plan Act (ARPA) of 2021 is intended to assist eligible public school units eligible to receive funds under the Elementary and Secondary School Emergency Relief Fund.
+Fund, authorized by Section 2001 of the American Rescue Plan Act (ARPA) of 2021 is intended to assist eligible public school units innovative schools are eligible to receive funds under the Elementary and Secondary School Emergency Relief Fund.
 Units that seek funds must complete and submit to NCDPI an application and budget provided by NCDPI and the State Board of Education.

-ELIGIBILITY: Public school units including LEAs, charter, lab, regional schools are funds such units received under Title I, Part A in the most recent
+ELIGIBILITY: Public school units including LEAs, charter. lab, regional and funds such units received under Title I, Part A in the most recent